gitter-badger/Elania/README.md

-Sekuya
+Elania
 ==============================

-Sekuya is a MMORPG server development project and a fork of [Melia](https://github.com/aura-project/melia).
+Elania is a MMORPG server development project and a fork of [Melia](https://github.com/aura-project/melia).

 This project is being developed for educational purposes.
 It is not about playing a game or competing with any services provided by